 Coffee Chat: Patient voice in CMS drug price 'negotiation'

-“We believe that what gets lost, particularly inside the beltway in DC, is the patient voice,” he said.
+“We believe that what gets lost, particularly inside the beltway in D.C., is the patient voice,” he said.
 “And the patient voice is critical and necessary when we start talking about how people are treated, how they access their medications and therapies that they need to handle their chronic disease.”

-“It is the patient and caregiver experiences that will bring issues and complexities into focus. “
+“It is the patient and caregiver experiences that will bring issues and complexities into focus.”

-How the patient perspective factors into the CMS process
+The patient perspective and the CMS process

-“We believe that any policy affecting patient access to treatment has to be shaped by the people that it impacts the most—so patients themselves,” said Shion Chang, Director of Policy at the National Health Council.We’ve been deeply engaged in the CMS drug price negotiation process under the IRA, and while CMS has taken steps to incorporate patient perspectives, there’s an opportunity to ensure that patient input directly informs the decision-making process rather than being just a procedural step.
-Strengthening transparency and consistency in how CMS utilizes patient feedback remains an important goal”
+“We believe that any policy affecting patient access to treatment has to be shaped by the people that it impacts the most—so patients themselves,” said Shion Chang, Director of Policy at the National Health Council.
+“We’ve been deeply engaged in the CMS drug price negotiation process under the IRA, and while CMS has taken steps to incorporate patient perspectives, there’s an opportunity to ensure that patient input directly informs the decision-making process rather than being just a procedural step.
+Strengthening transparency and consistency in how CMS utilizes patient feedback remains an important goal.”

-“CMS created three primary ways for patients and caregivers to participate,” explained Chang.
-“One of those is submitting written data to CMS.
-And that deadline is, as you mentioned, March 1—so it’s coming up very quickly.
-This is one of the only guaranteed ways for patient organizations to really shape the negotiation process.”
-Chang is not alone in his commitment to ensuring that patient input is more than procedural and patient groups have all the tools they need to effectively engage.
-That, in part, starts at making the CMS forms more user friendly and easy to navigate, as the current form is proving to be confusing and overwhelming for patients, especially those new to the input process emphasized Westrich-Robertson.
-She and the patient organizations she and the other panelists are collaborating with are working hard to help patients and caregivers navigate the process, as was pointed out extensively during the conversation.
+Chang is not alone in his commitment to ensuring that patient input is more than procedural and that patient groups have all the tools they need to engage effectively.
+That, in part, starts at making the CMS forms more user-friendly, as the current form is proving to be confusing and overwhelming, especially for patients new to the input process, emphasized Westrich-Robertson.
+Patient organizations are working hard to help patients and caregivers navigate the process.

-The data form is not the only way for patients and patient groups to engage.
-“Patients can also participate in patient round tables,” said Chang.
-“These are closed door sessions that allow patients and patient organizations to speak directly with CMS staff.
-The goal there is to provide candid and unfiltered feedback on the impact of drug pricing and access policies,” he said.
+“Patients can also participate in patient round tables,” continued Chang, which are closed-door sessions with CMS staff.
+“The goal there is to provide candid and unfiltered feedback on the impact of drug pricing and access policies,” he said.
 However, these sessions are more limited in scope and only a select number of patient voices are usually included.

-“The third opportunity is engaging in clinician town halls,” said Chang.
-“So that’s new for this year.
-Those town halls focus on clinical perspectives, including how drugs compare in terms of safety, effectiveness and patient reported outcomes.”
+“The third opportunity is engaging in clinician town halls,” said Chang, which is new for 2025.
+“Those town halls focus on clinical perspectives, including how drugs compare in terms of safety, effectiveness, and patient-reported outcomes.”

 The risks of unintended consequences on access and innovation